 If ever you fail to pass the ASVAB test, be wary that it is not the end of the road.
 You may be able to retake the test after 6 months or, probably shorter if reconsidered in due course.

-We have to say our ASVAB coast guard practice test which is created and triple-checked carefully for you, is based as close as possible on the real ASVAB Coast Guard test so we can ensure it will be helpful for you!
+Now that you’ve gathered all of the essential knowledge, it’s time to put it to use!
+Let’s take the ASVAB coast guard practice test.
+We have to mention that our ASVAB practice test, which we carefully designed and triple-checked for you, is based as closely as possible on the real ASVAB Coast Guard test so that we can guarantee that it will be beneficial to you.